stites/stites.io/posts/2018-11-02-hasktorch-release.md

 lines up with the first argument in our tuple's type, `Linear 2 2`, and `l2` is mapped to `Linear 2 1`.

-In hasktorch, there are three ways in which we notate functions.
-Pure functions are generally named as you would expect (with some exceptions), while inplace tensor functions use PyTorch's notation of post-fixing a function call with an underscore.
+In Hasktorch, there are three ways in which we notate functions.
+Pure functions are generally named as you would expect, while inplace tensor functions use PyTorch's notation of post-fixing a function's name with an underscore.
 Finally, a function may be prefixed with an underscore.
 These functions indicate that they adhere to the underlying C-code's convention of mutating the first argument inplace.
-Because of the quantity of functions that hasktorch offers, there are sometimes overlaps in the last two of these groups.
+Because of the quantity of functions that Hasktorch offers, there are sometimes overlaps in the last two of these groups.

 ### Backprop

-With our network defined, which was as simple as writing a type, we now have to write our forward function.
-This is simply a function that takes an input of our architecture and training data, and returns the inferred output.
-For our xor, we would want to write something that takes an input and applies our first linear layer, who's operation looks like:
+We now have to write a forward function.
+This is simply a function that takes in arguments of our architecture and training data, and returns the inferred output.
+For our xor problem, we should write something that takes an input and applies our first linear layer, whose operation looks like:

 $$y_{layer1} = x_{input} \times weights_{layer1} + bias_{layer1}$$